 Like a poisonous red apple, the act of flirting has been pricked.
 Post Weinstein scandal, heroic Disney princes – men who kiss women unconscious – haven’t ridden through sexual assault controversy.
 I’m use to facing unwanted attention; equally use to flirtatious accusations.
 I am not flirting, I’m just being nice.

 At my part-time college job, a male co-worker friend teased me like a boy articulating feelings.
 He kicked my butt a few times (technically sexual assault), called me names and enjoyed pretending I’d made him angry.
 We were innocent – I gave him relationship advice and he took me home once in a while.
 Maybe I did fancy him – it didn’t take much to send slinking shivers down my spine as a young teen.

-I didn’t play with my hair around him; my cheeks remained rosy from blusher lashings.
+I didn’t play with my hair around him and my cheeks always looked rosy from pink blush.
 He touched me, and female co-workers accused me of fancying him.
 I became acutely aware in his presence; my actions analysed.
 I adjusted my behaviour by talking less and keeping lips pursed from smiling.
 At that age, having people think you fancy someone, felt similar to people knowing you’ve fallen down with your skirt hanging in the air as though an umbrella fighting a blustering breeze.

 In high school of course, a jungle full of sexual beings unsure how to express sexuality; joking friends are flirting was just that.
 A hint of fun.
 Depending on environment, being judged for flirting as adults isn’t a laughing matter.
 It’s actually rather annoying.